wassapaks/laravel_api_boilerplate_firebase/README.md

 Add the following headers in your request:
 `X_API_VERSION:`

-## Firebase Authentication Routes
+## Firebase Authentication and User Routes
-I have place the authentication routes in api.v2.php.
+I have place the authentication and routes in api.v2.php.
 To test add `X_API_VERSION: v2` in your header request.

+- `POST api/auth/signin` to request for token
+- `GET api/auth/verify` to verify token
+- `POST api/user-management/users` to create user and firebase user
+- `GET api/user-management/users/{$id}` to show singe user
+- `DELETE  api/user-management/users/{$id}` to delete user
+- `GET  api/user-management/users` show all user

+TO BE CONTINUED...